Student Handbook: Hazing and Reckless Endangerment

 - Visitors, Invitees or Other Licensees: Ejection from the campus or University property.

 Any violation of this policy should be immediately reported to the Dean of Students and/or the Department of Public Safety.
-The Dean of Students and/or the Department of Public Safety will commence an immediate investigation and submit a report to the Senior Vice President for Student Affairs.
+The Dean of Students and/or the Department of Public Safety will commence an immediate investigation and submit a report to the Interim Vice President for Student Affairs.
 Whenever the Department of Public Safety is made aware of such violations, the Department of Public Safety will prepare an incident report, investigate circumstances and submit that investigation and incident report to the Dean of Students for appropriate judicial action.